Ashland Global Debt

 Currently Active Assets on Macroaxis

-Is Specialty Chemicals space expected to grow?
-Or is there an opportunity to expand the business' product line in the future?
+Is there potential for Specialty Chemicals market expansion?
+Will Ashland introduce new products?
 Factors like these will boost the valuation of Ashland Global.
 If investors know Ashland will grow in the future, the company's valuation will be higher.
-The financial industry is built on trying to define current growth potential and future valuation accurately.
+Understanding fair value requires weighing current performance against future potential.
 All the valuation information about Ashland Global listed above have to be considered, but the key to understanding future value is determining which factors weigh more heavily than others.

 What is Financial Leverage?